Mind Lab Pro Review [2024]

 • Two bottles: Refund of $69 minus any initial and return shipping costs

 Realistically, you can expect to get about $40 back from a refunded bottle.
-It’s better than nothing, like Focus Factor (who will only offer a refund within seven days if you receive a faulty product), but many nootropic companies will give you all of your money back.
+It’s better than nothing, like Focus Factor (which will only offer a refund within seven days if you receive a faulty product), but many nootropic companies will give you all of your money back.
 Here’s what other nootropic companies’ return policies look like compared to Mind Lab Pro:

 Refund windowAccepted if opened?Refund for shipping costs?Other details

-Mind Lab Pro30 daysOnly for one bottle on first order
+Mind Lab Pro30 daysOnly for one bottle on first order.

 Alpha BRAIN90 days